WayneDW/WayneDW.github.io/_pages/about.md

 <p align="center"> <img class="img-circle img-200" width="100%" src="images/live_in_simulations.png"></p>

 In a world that feels like a simulation, I’m drawn to the sampling perspective of modern language models.
-My research focuses on the theoretical understanding, scaling, and alignment of test diffusion models.
+My research focuses on the understanding, scaling, and alignment of masked diffusion models.

  <!-- market simulations. -->